 Heart disease is one condition that has spread its vicious roots not only in the Indian subcontinent but also across the world.
 Statistics say that one in four in the USA die of heart issues.
-It is also a leading cause of deaths in UK, Australia and Canada other than India, where it is known to be the top killer as well.
+It is also a leading cause of deaths in the UK, Australia, and Canada other than India, where it is known to be the top killer as well.

-Myocardial Infarction – Also known as Heart attack, coronary thrombosis or cardiac infarction, this is caused due to a blood clot occurring in the coronary thrombosis.
+Myocardial Infarction – Also known as Heart attack, coronary thrombosis or cardiac infarction, this is caused due to a blood clot occurring in coronary thrombosis.
 Due to the clot, the heart muscles get damaged.
 It can also occur if an artery spasms or narrows.

 Congenital Heart Disease – This condition is a result of deformities at the time of birth.
-This includes conditions like Obstruction defects, generally caused due to blockage of blood flow through different chambers of the heart and Cyanotic heart disease which is a shortage of oxygen in the body due to defect in the heart.
+This includes conditions like Obstruction defects, generally caused due to blockage of blood flow through different chambers of the heart, and Cyanotic heart disease which is a shortage of oxygen in the body due to defect in the heart.

 Pulmonary Stenosis – This condition is caused when the pulmonary valve is too tight making it difficult for the heart to pump blood into the pulmonary artery.
 If an infant suffers from this condition severe in nature then he or she can turn them blue.

 Dilated Cardiomyopathy – This condition arises when the heart muscle becomes dilated due to weakness and is not able to pump blood properly.
-The is caused when the heart is deprived of oxygen due to coronary heart disease which usually affects the left ventricle.
+This is caused when the heart is deprived of oxygen due to coronary heart disease which usually affects the left ventricle.

 Heart Failure – when the heart is not able to pump blood efficiently, it leads to heart failure.
 Either side of the heart is affected usually.
 The heart becomes weak over a period of time due to high blood pressure or coronary artery disease.